Tips for First Time Tenants

-Living on your own for the first time can be tough.
+Living on your own for the first time can be challenging.
 Renting from someone else is the norm for most people, and there are plenty of horror stories out there about nightmare landlords.
-However, there are certain tenant rights that you should be aware of, as well as some responsibilities that you have too.
+However, there are certain tenant rights that you should be aware of and some responsibilities that you have to.

 By knowing your rights and how you can protect yourself, as well as what you agree to when you become a tenant, you can avoid many of the potential problems that can occur.

 Here are some of the things that you can do to help yourself as a first-time tenant.